by Jeff VanderMeer

 Jeff VanderMeer's Ambergris will be published December 1.
 It is an omnibus volume containing three previously published books, at least the first of which has had several editions.
-The first part, City of Saints and Madmen, is a collection of stories of various lengths, originally released in 2001, with a revised and expanded version the following year, then another in '04.
+The first of them, City of Saints and Madmen, is a collection of stories, mostly novellas I believe, originally released in 2001, with a revised and expanded version the following year, then another in '04.
 The second edition included an untitled story printed on the dustcover jacket, which incorporated VanderMeer's name and the collection's title in the text toward the bottom of the front cover.
-As far as I know, that is the only place that story ever appeared.
+As far as I know that is the only place that story ever appeared.
 There was also a UK edition, but I'm not sure how that compared to any of the others.
 The original was a finalist for a Locus Award for Best Collection in 2002, and the revised edition nabbed nominations for the World Fantasy Award, and SF Site's Reader's Poll for '03.
 SF Site is similar to Locus, featuring genre news, reviews, and critical essays.
 They previously had also hosted official web pages for many writers, but that was suspended several years ago, and the last reader's poll was in 2013.

 I've had a trade paperback of City for at least a couple of years, but had not read it yet.
 Edelweiss offered an ARC of the new omnibus, so I figured it was time.
 Thinking there might be even more revisions, I started reading the ARC on my Kindle, but switched back to the paperback for one section in order to read the many (more than 125) footnotes at the bottom of the pages, which were held to the end of that section in the e-book.
 More on that later.
 The cover images below are from earlier trade paperbacks, City being the 2004 revised version that I have, and the others are what I would have if I had purchased them in print on first publication.
 City and Shriek are still available from various sources, maybe even new, although they're technically not still in print.
 Finch has been out of print for several years, with used copies fetching fairly high prices.
 I'm providing Bookshop and Amazon links only for the new omnibus; I'll leave it to the reader to search out earlier editions on their own if they wish.
 I'll explain why you might want to do that for the first book at least.
 Using the links provided will tag your search to our affiliate accounts, so we may earn a commission even for used copies.

-The original collection included four novellas, with an introduction by Michael Moorcock, but not having seen that edition I'm not sure if it included the Ambergris Glossary.
+The original collection included four stories, and an introduction by Michael Moorcock.
+Never having seen that edition, I'm not sure if it included the Ambergris Glossary.
 The revised edition added an appendix which doubled the page count, the glossary coming at the end.
 In addition to its award nominations as a collection, at least four of the stories received recognition on their own.
 I've searched for more information concerning prior publication, and it seems most were either self-published, or in small press publications.

-Ambergris's founder was John Manzikert, a whaling captain who moved north from the Southern Seas into the River Moth, due to both volcanic activity in the south, and his conflicts with a rival captain, Michael Brueghel.
+Ambergris's founder was John Manzikert, a whaling captain who moved north from the Southern Seas into the River Moth, due to both volcanic activity in the south, and his conflicts with a rival captain.
 After killing many of the gray caps and establishing his domain, Manzikert's title morphed into Cappan, and all of his successors used that title as well.
 The expoits of Manzikert, and his sons and other family that succeeded him, include the era known as The Silence, several generations removed from the original colonization.
-The Cappan and his soldiers went on a military campaign against another city, and when they returned Ambergris was empty.
+The Cappan of that time and some of his soldiers set out on a military campaign against another city, and when they returned Ambergris was empty.
 Unbeknownst to the Cappan, his wife had taken her retinue north on a hunting expedition, and when she returned her husband had gone underground thinking the mushroom dwellers had kidnapped rather than killed the citizenry.
 A little of both actually.
 When he resurfaces, he declares the gray caps a protected group, which leads everyone else to consider him mad, possibly even a doppelganger.
 The history is the part I read in the paperback, mainly due to the many footnotes, which are at least as long as the history itself.
 There are a lot of contradictions and misdirection in the footnotes, and comical asides, enough that they reminded me of another comical history, Will Cuppy's The Decline and Fall of Practically Everybody.
-In the ARC the footnotes came at the end of this section, and were followed by the glossary, which was the very last part of the paperback's appendix.
+In the ARC the footnotes came at the end of this section, making it difficult to track the references.

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.